 Over the years, different variants of ransomware have evolved and adapted to be able to trick us and gain access to our data.
 Some bots can now dually encrypt and steal your information to ensure the ransom gets paid.
 If the money is not immediately transferred, the stolen files, pictures, videos, financial statements, and more can be publicly exposed or sold.
 Facing the risk of releasing sensitive, sometimes damaging, information on the web offers the ultimate incentive to meet the ransom demands.

 Most common causes of Ransomware usually require a user's action in response to a scam.
-Since it can be in multiple forms, ransomware gateways can be hidden in ads on your mobile apps, attached documents in emails, calls to action, special offers on the internet, and more.
-What is specific about these cases of ransomware is that the individual is tricked into initiating the release of the virus by opening the path with the embed bot, downloading the malevolent program, clicking on the promo button, and more.
+Since it can be in multiple forms, ransomware gateways can be hidden in ads on your mobile apps, attached documents in emails call to action, special offers on the internet, and more.
+What is specific about these cases of ransomware is that the individual is tricked into initiating the release of the virus by opening the path with the embedded bot, downloading the malevolent program, clicking on the promo button, and more.

 Another popular infection vector lies in the rise of the remote work lifestyle.
 Using programs such as the Remote Desktop Protocol, hackers can steal employee credentials and easily authenticate remote access to the company network.
 Once in the system, the attacker can download the virus directly onto the computer and take control of the machine.